DevAlexCorreia/1-to-100-challenge/README.md

 Code 27 - Positive Numbers with Average - With Java<br />
 Code 28 - Even,Odd,Positive,Negative - With Java<br />
 Code 29 - Range - With Java<br />
-Code 33 - BMI Calculator - With python<br />
+Code 33 - BMI Calculator - With Python<br />
-Code 34 - Roaller Coaster - With python</br>
+Code 34 - Roaller Coaster - With Python</br>
+Code 35 - Order your pizza = With Python<br />